How much time do you really think it takes before the carbon dioxide (CO2) levels in a car can become too high? The answer may be hard to believe.

 "Before the data logger took to the road, it was first used to test CO2 levels in a stationary car.
 This would show the impact on CO2 levels with a group of 4 people in a confined space.
 The engine was switched off and the windows kept closed to avoid any flow of fresh air inside the vehicle.
 The data logger showed that when the passengers got inside the car, the CO2 level was 1000 ppm.
 It then rocketed to almost 4000 ppm in just 15 minutes.
 At that stage, the atmosphere inside the cabin had become extremely stuffy and unpleasant."

 "Next came the road trip.
 The first car journey involved two people traveling to the supermarket.
 The CO2 from their exhaled breath increased the concentration of CO2 in the car cabin to around 1400 ppm.
-Surprisingly, it only took about forty-five minutes to reach this level, which shows how quickly CO2 levels can rise.
+It took about forty-five minutes to reach this level.
 The data logger was then left in the car overnight with the windows closed.
 The graph taken from the data logger then displayed just how long it can take for the CO2 to disperse from a closed car, taking until around 9am the next day to drop down to nearer ambient or "normal" levels of CO2."

 "The second car journey recorded four people traveling non-stop from Wales to Scotland.
 With four people, the level of CO2 shot up even faster, reaching 2000 ppm in about twenty minutes.
 This is the level where CO2 symptoms can start to cause loss of concentration, headaches and sleepiness for example.
 Fortunately, they opened the windows to bring in fresh air from outside, which reduced the CO2 to more acceptable, ambient levels within an hour."